ionStici/react/react/react-essentials.md

 - The name of the event listener attribute: The keyword `on` + the event type (in camelCase).

-- The value of the event listener attribute would be a predefined function.
+- The value of the event listener attribute should be a predefined function.

 <br>